wunderbrick/one-time-pad-guide/README.md

 Consider steganography to hide the fact that you’re carrying secret messages!

-## Absolutely Do not Forget or You Will Be Killed
+## Absolutely Do Not Forget or You Will Be Killed

 To make a perfect OTP, you must adhere to the following principles.
 Again, it is absolutely imperative or you will not have unbreakable encryption.